-There are more steps you can take, whether you are an iPhone or Android phone user.
+You can take more steps whether you are an iPhone or Android user.
 Here’s what you can do for both:

 Open Settings > Phone > Silence Unknown Callers.
 Next, slide the toggle next to Silence Unknown Callers to the right to enable it.
 This means calls from unknown numbers will be silenced, sent to voicemail and displayed on the Recents list.

 Incoming calls will continue to ring from people in your contacts, recent outgoing calls and Siri Suggestions.